-Our bodies are amazingly adaptable, and we take it for granted that they will keep performing in the way we expect.
-However the truth is we all need to help them along by eating at regular intervals, paying attention to the fats, carbs and proteins of all of the foods we eat, getting regular exercise, maintaining a healthy weight, sleeping regularly and managing the stress in our lives.
+Your body is amazingly adaptable, and you may take it for granted that it will keep performing in the way you expect.
+However the truth is we all need to help things along by eating at regular intervals, paying attention to the fats, carbs and proteins of all of the foods we eat, getting regular exercise, maintaining a healthy weight, sleeping regularly and managing the stress in our lives.

-If we fail to do these things, especially if there is a hereditary predisposition, we may be diagnosed with Type II Diabetes.
+If you fail to do these things, especially if there is a hereditary predisposition, you may be diagnosed with Type II Diabetes.

 One of the grave concerns we have as a culture is that Type II Diabetes is no longer a disease of old age.
 It is happening to people at a younger and younger age.

 Diabetes Milletus refers to a category of metabolic disorders that are characterized by issues with proper insulin secretion and metabolism leading to high blood glucose levels.

 The medical name of the disease that most people are referring to when they say “diabetes” is “Diabetes Milletus.”
 (There is also "Diabetes Insipidus," which is an entirely separate disorder, with a different underlying cause and a few symptoms in common.)

 Diabetes is diagnosed when fasting blood glucose levels are greater than 125 mg/dL.

 Normal fasting blood glucose levels are less than 100 mg/dL.

 Diabetes is divided into two major classifications—Type I Diabetes (used to be called Juvenile Diabetes because it mostly affected children and young adults) and Type II Diabetes (used to be called “adult-onset” Diabetes because it mostly affected adults over the age of 40).

 Type I Diabetes accounts for only about 5-10% of diabetes cases, with 90-95% of cases being Type II.